 It's far from the first time Trump has taken this tack, but it's a surprising choice, considering the deplorable ways in which he has treated and continues to treat women.
-He's attempted to discredit Clinton for her husband's behavior on a number of occasions, but in the wake of the recent audio leak, the one that rankles is a May interview with Sean Hannity in which the Fox News host criticized Bill Clinton's relationships to Juanita Broaddrick, Paula Jones and Kathleen Wiley.
+Of his many attempts to discredit Clinton for her husband's behavior, one that rankles is a May interview with Sean Hannity in which the Fox News host criticized Bill Clinton's relationships to Broaddrick, Jones and Wiley.

 "In one case, it's about exposure," Hannity said.
 "In another case, it's about groping and fondling and touching against a woman's will."

 Unfortunately, Trump has been accused of or admitted to each of the aforementioned violations against women.
 When he turns around and calls Bill Clinton a rapist, the hypocrisy is astounding.

 In a hot-mic exchange between the Republican nominee and then-Access Hollywood correspondent Billy Bush, which the Washington Post leaked Friday, Trump bragged that because of his fame he can just "grab [women] by the pussy" and do whatever he wants with/to them.